Yavuz Sultan Selim Bridge: Project

 The bridge is part of the projected 260 km Northern Marmara Motorway (Kuzey Marmara Otoyolu), which will bypass urban areas of northern Istanbul connecting Kınalı, Silivri in the west and Paşaköy, Hendek in the east.
 The 58.4 m bridge is 2164 m in length with a main span of 1408 m.

 The view of the bridge with the seasonal turquoise waters.

 A view of the bridge from the Bosphorus, south.

 Designed by the Swiss engineer Jean-François Klein (project leader) and by the French structural engineer Michel Virlogeux from T-ingénierie (a Geneva-based company), the bridge is a combined road-rail bridge.
 It carries four motorway lanes and one railway track in each direction.
 The construction was carried out by a consortium of the Turkish company İçtaş and the Italian company Astaldi which won the bid to construct it on 30 May 2012.
 The budgeted cost for the bridge was 4.5 billion TRY (approximately US$2.5 billion as of March 2013).
 Construction was originally expected to be completed in 36 months with the opening date scheduled for the end of 2015.

 According to the Minister of Transport and Communication Binali Yıldırım, of the total area nationalised for the bridge, 9.57% was private property, 75.24% was forested land, and the remaining 15.19% was state-owned land.

-In June 2018, iduring the Turkish currency and debt crisis, Bloomberg reported that Astaldi and Webuild, an Italian multinational construction company, were poised to sell their stake in the project for $467 million.
+In June 2018, during the Turkish currency and debt crisis, Bloomberg reported that Astaldi and Webuild, an Italian multinational construction company, were poised to sell their stake in the project for $467 million.
 The project had failed to meet projections, requiring Ankara to boost operators' revenue from treasury coffers, and since early 2018 the partners in the joint venture sought restructuring of $2.3 billion of debt from creditors.
 On July 30, 2018, China's ICBC was authorized as the lead regulator to refinance the $2.7 billion loan for the bridge.

-The bridge toll is set to be 100 between the motorway exits Odayeri and Riva.
-It is expected that at least 135,000 vehicles will use the bridge daily in each direction.
+The bridge toll between the motorway exits Odayeri and Riva was 11.95 Turkish lira for cars in 2017, and had risen to 70 lira by 2024 (VAT inclusive).
+Tolls are charged in both directions and are payable only electronically.
+It was expected upon construction that at least 135,000 vehicles will use the bridge daily in each direction.